 "Other research from UKERC, due for publication early next year, clearly indicates that if the UK is to meet its legally binding long term carbon emission reduction targets, as set out in the Climate Change Act, then lack of clarity over 2030 targets is unlikely to get us there cost effectively."

 Professor Paul Ekins, UKERC Co-Director and leader of the Energy Systems theme, comments: "The absence of a 2030 electricity decarbonisation target in the Bill may not persuade investors of the need for new manufacturing assets in the UK, as there is a risk that these could be stranded after 2020 once the current targets have been met."

 "If low-carbon investors do not feel sufficiently secure in the UK actually to build their factories and their supply chains here, they may continue to source a large proportion of low-carbon equipment from overseas.
 The still large-scale deployment of low-generation technologies over the next eight years could mean a missed opportunity for a UK-based supply chain due to the lack of subsequent targets."

-Dr. Nick Eyre, UKERC Co-Director and leader of the Energy Demand theme, raises concerns about the lack of emphasis on demand reduction in the Bill: ‘the absence of measures to incentivise demand reduction within the proposed market reforms is a missed opportunity.
+Dr. Nick Eyre, UKERC Co-Director and leader of the Energy Demand theme, raises concerns about the lack of emphasis on demand reduction in the Bill: "the absence of measures to incentivise demand reduction within the proposed market reforms is a missed opportunity.
 UKERC’s research shows that the energy efficiency policy framework beginning next year, the Green Deal and the Energy Company Obligation, without additional measures, will be less effective than current policy.
-Incentives for electricity demand reduction are largely absent in the Bill.
-Our research shows that providing a comprehensive framework of incentives for low carbon electricity supply only, whilst itself welcome, will be more expensive for consumers than a framework that also includes support for electricity efficiency measures.’
+Incentives for electricity demand reduction are largely absent in the Bill."

 Notes to Editors: